ckb-ecofund/joydao/README.md

 withdraw/unlock buttons are equipped with cycle status bar wraping around the button itself.

-# In case you want to verify joyDao's integrity
+# In case you want to verify NervDao's integrity
 All you need to verify is that the output cells - being created - has **your lock script** and the **Nervos DAO type script** on it (in deposit and withdrawal).
 And that's it.
 As long as that's ensured, your funds will still be yours and there'll always be a way to spend it.

 #### deposit transaction